ChiaraCati/FlooData/README.md

 ### Original datasets descriptions

-**[ReNDiS](http://dati.isprambiente.it/dataset/il-rendis/)** contains information on interventions; associated lots,; georeferencing,; projects' financial budgets; disruptions' typologies, lithologies  and realized works; classification of hydrogeological disruptions and of works made for protecting the soil (in SKOS format)
+**[ReNDiS](http://dati.isprambiente.it/dataset/il-rendis/)** contains information on interventions, associated lots, georeferencing, projects' financial budgets, disruptions' typologies, lithologies  and realized works; classification of hydrogeological disruptions and of works made for protecting the soil.

 **[Luoghi](http://dati.isprambiente.it/dataset/i-luoghi/)** was used as suport to gather geographical fata about *interventions*, *repair* and *instabilities*.
 It contains places's fficial names; latitude and longitude of the centroids; polygons (shape); administrative hierarchy; Istat codes, link to Linked Data Cloud (ISTAT datiopen, geonames,  dbpedia, etc.)